From the Dean... Welcome to the ESF Open Academy

 Looking back… In 2001, we changed the name of ESF's office of "Continuing Education and Non-resident Programs" to "ESF Outreach".
 For starters – it was shorter!
 More importantly, this change reflected a renewed vision, broader aspirations, and a national trend.
 A spirit and commitment to higher education's "third mission" was reflected in name changes at campuses such as Oregon State University (Division of University Outreach and Engagement), Pennsylvania State University (Penn State Outreach), and University of Georgia (Public Service and Outreach).
 We were in pretty good company.

-Looking ahead… Our entire College community is committed to being a leader in the evolving and ever-competitive higher education landscape.
+Looking ahead… Our College community is committed to being a leader in the evolving higher education landscape.
 In this spirit of ongoing improvement and innovation, we have renamed ESF Outreach the ESF Open Academy.
-This new name represents an academic unit that encompasses the College’s pre-collegiate, professional, and public education programs, as well as a renewed commitment to online educational programming.
+This new name represents an academic unit that encompasses the College's Summer Semester, Academic Year Visiting Student, Professional and Public Education Programs, as well as a renewed commitment to Online Educational programming.

 In the near term, you may get the impression that we are all about online education.
 A lot of our attention will indeed focus on this newest part of our educational portfolio.
 Nevertheless, you and our learners will also have opportunity to learn about and participate in well-established programs that have earned ESF state-wide and national recognition.